g-harel/coco/README.md

 ```

 ```
-Usage: coco [USER]...
+Usage: coco [flags...]
-List repository traffic for USER(s).

-Examples:
-  coco username
-  coco orgname username

-Looks for GitHub api key in GITHUB_API_TOKEN environment variable.
+Flags:
+  -github-owner  Comma-separated list of GitHub owners to query for owned repos.
+  -github-token  Authentication token used for GitHub requests.
+  -npm-owner     Comma-separated list of NPM owners to query for owned packages.

-Traffic can only be collected from repositories that your account has push access to.
+GitHub traffic can only be collected from repositories that your account has push access to.
 ```

 ```